andreas-deruiter/andreas-deruiter.github.io/_posts/2022-07-12-there-are-many-ways-to-delete-data-in-kusto.md

 `.purge` is designed to give that guarantee.
 Kusto, however, also provides another way to influence when the physical data is removed using `.clean databases extentcontainers.`

-Like `.purge`, when using `.clean databases extentcontainers` Kusto waits at least 5 days before physically removing the data.
-Unlike .purge, Microsoft’s documentation doesn’t currently state a maximum number of days it might wait.
+Like `.purge`, when you use `.clean databases extentcontainers` Kusto waits at least 5 days before physically removing the data.
+Unlike .purge though, Microsoft’s documentation doesn’t currently state a maximum number of days it might wait.

-Another difference is that .purge works at the table level, works on an entire database.
+Another difference is that .purge works at the table level, and `.clean databases extentcontainers` works on an entire database.

 You can track the progress of a `.clean databases extentcontainers` operation via `.show database <database> extentcontainers clean operations`.` .purge `commands do not show up here.
 This shows that, while there are similarities between both commands, they appear to be independent from each other.